-There will never be ONE miracle solution that replaces consistently eating well and exercising.
+There will never be ONE miracle solution that replaces eating well and exercising consistently.

 Yes, they have heart protecting Omega-3’s, cholesterol lowering fiber and cancer fighting lignans, but keep in mind that it’s the combination of lots of healthy whole plant foods that make our bodies run as smooth as my legs right after I get them waxed.

-So yes – eat the hell out of chia seeds, but remember to eat other whole plant foods from time to time as well.
+So yes – eat the hell out of chia seeds, but remember to eat other whole plant foods as well.